Tenshin000/CogniPredictAD/README.md

 ## Introduction
-Early and accurate diagnosis of **Alzheimer’s disease** (AD) is a clinical and social priority: intervening before cognitive impairment becomes severe and allows for the planning of therapies, treatments, and support strategies, and the testing of interventions that slow decline.
+Early and accurate diagnosis of **Alzheimer's disease** (AD) is a clinical and social priority: intervening before cognitive impairment becomes severe and allows for the planning of therapies, treatments, and support strategies, and the testing of interventions that slow decline.
 However, the disease is complex and multifactorial: clinical signs, cognitive tests, Cerebrospinal Fluid (CSF) biomarkers, genetics (e.g. APOE4), and neuroimaging measures interact in a nontrivial way.
-For this reason, **Machine Learning** (ML) techniques are particularly well-suited: they can integrate multimodal information, model nonlinear relationships, and identify combinations of features that improve the discrimination between **cognitively normal** (CN), **mild cognitive impairment** (MCI), and full-blown **Alzheimer’s subjects** (AD).
+For this reason, **Machine Learning** (ML) techniques are particularly well-suited: they can integrate multimodal information, model nonlinear relationships, and identify combinations of features that improve the discrimination between **cognitively normal** (CN), **mild cognitive impairment** (MCI), and full-blown **Alzheimer's subjects** (AD).

-A dataset widely used in the literature for these purposes is **ADNI** (**Alzheimer’s Disease Neuroimaging Initiative**), a multicenter longitudinal study that collects clinical, cognitive, genetic, CSF, and imaging data from USA and Canada.
+A dataset widely used in the literature for these purposes is **ADNI** (**Alzheimer's Disease Neuroimaging Initiative**), a multicenter longitudinal study that collects clinical, cognitive, genetic, CSF, and imaging data from USA and Canada.
 In this project, I worked with the **ADNIMERGE.csv** tabular file, which is the merged version of the ADNI data and contains repeated visits over time, many clinical variables, biomarkers, and metadata.
 The notebooks show the entire process of building classification models and their employment.

 In this project, baseline visits were selected (from 16,421 rows to 2,419 rows), extensive cleaning and imputation of missing features was performed, MRI volumes were normalized for ICV, and derived features (biological ratios and cognitive scores) were constructed.
-I divided the pipeline in two distinct sets with and without the three dominant cognitive features.
+Outlier Detection with IQR Method was used to spot errors.

 The modeling compared trees and ensembles, using hyperparameter optimization and sampling strategies.
-The **Random Forest** (with hybrid sampling) model was chosen as **Model1**.
-The **XGBoost** (with hybrid sampling) model, chosen as **Model2**, maintained good performance even when excluding the dominant features.
+The **Extra Trees** (without hybrid sampling) model was chosen as **Model**.
+The **Adaptive Boosting** (without hybrid sampling) model, chosen as **AltModel**, maintained good performance even when excluding the dominant features.

-Furthermore, **XAIModel1** and **XAIModel2** represent the explainable Decision Trees for the dataset with and without the dominant features.
+Furthermore, **XAIModel** and **AltXAIModel** represent the explainable Decision Trees for the dataset with and without the dominant features.

 ## Dataset
 **ADNIMERGE.csv** is the **ADNI** merged table used as the main input in the notebooks: the copy used by the project contains 16,421 rows (representing visits) and 116 columns before any cleaning and selection, and incorporates repeat visits for each subject (VISCODE, EXAMDATE), identifiers (RID, PTID), and both the initial screening diagnosis (DX_bl) and the more complete diagnosis assigned at the visit (DX).

 The structure is mixed but rich: there are demographics (AGE, PTGENDER, PTEDUCAT, PTETHCAT, PTRACCAT, PTMARRY), genetics (APOE4), numerous cognitive and clinical scores (MMSE, CDRSB, ADAS11/13, LDELTOTAL, FAQ, MOCA, TRABSCOR, RAVLT\_…, mPACC…), CSF and PET biomarkers (ABETA, TAU, PTAU, FDG, also columns such as PIB and AV45), and MRI volumetric measures (Ventricles, Hippocampus, Entorhinal, Fusiform, MidTemp, WholeBrain, ICV).
 Some features are related to a single visit, while others are repeated but refer to measurements taken during the baseline visit and end with the suffix "\_bl".

-*ADNIMERGE.csv*, however, isn’t simply a concatenation: many variables are derived from source files.
+*ADNIMERGE.csv*, however, isn't simply a concatenation: many variables are derived from source files.
 For example, the variable Hippocampus is derived from the sum of the left/right components (ST29SV + ST88SV) taken from the original *FreeSurfer* files.

 ## Multiclass Problem
-As I have seen, we have a different class distribution between DX_bl and DX.
+I have observed that the class distribution differs between DX_bl and DX
 - **DX_bl** can be "CN", "SMC", "EMCI", "LMCI", and "AD".
 It indicates the screening diagnosis, i.e. the preliminary clinical judgment assigned during the first evaluation visit.
 It is a Screening diagnosis.
 - **DX** can be "CN", "MCI", and "Dementia".
 It is instead the diagnosis assigned during the baseline visit (denoted by *VISCODE* equal to "bl"), after a more in-depth clinical evaluation.